 Such dreams are associated with being unable to make it on time.

-This signifies the feeling of being overwhelmed by, or being unprepared about, certain big steps you're about to take in your life.
+This signifies the feeling of being overwhelmed by or being unprepared about, certain big steps you’re about to take in your life.

-During the turbulent times when you're experiencing great changes which will transform the course of your life, it's normal to feel difficulty living up to the demands of others, as well as goals you set for yourself.
+During the turbulent times when you’re experiencing great changes that will transform the course of your life, it’s normal to feel difficulty living up to the demands of others, as well as goals you set for yourself.